- We have been using Liquid Light emulsion for years, but now we are getting some overall graying in the developer. Is this the fault of the emulsion?

-You can get maximum contrast and density by sensitizing the emulsion with a small amount of developer.
-One method is to add exactly one part of working developer (not concentrate) to 10 parts of emulsion before use.
+You can get maximum contrast and density by sensitizing the emulsion with a very small amount of developer.
+One method is to add exactly one part of working developer (not concentrate) to 15 parts of emulsion before use.
 Sensitize only as much emulsion as you plan to use within one day, as the mixture will not keep.
-Too much will cause fogging.
+Use only on very slow emulsion, too much will cause fogging.

 Another method is to sensitize the emulsion after coating and before before exposing.
 Immerse the object that has been coated with emulsion in working developer for 30 seconds, then drain and put it on the easel and expose it (this can be messy, so use some paper towels.)
 Develop and fix normally.

 With both these techniques, the speed as well as contrast will be increased, so do a test strip before exposing.